Thai highway network: Rural highways

-DORR rural roads do not follow the regional numbering scheme, above.
-Signs may be black-on-white or gold-on-blue, with a two-letter province designation prefixed to the road number.
+Signs may be black-on-white (for highway areas) or gold-on-blue (for rural highway areas), with a two-letter province designation prefixed to the road number.
 Depicted is SK.
 3015, for a rural road in Songkhla Province.
 The rural road network measures some 35,000 km, about 82 percent of which is paved.
 The Department of Rural Roads of the Ministry of Transport takes care of the maintenance of all the rural roads in Thailand.